Episode 23 – Seasons Change

 Tag: Yup.
 It’s in me pocket.

 The two friends settled back into the sagging seat, as the bus rumbled on up the fire circle road and then back down again to make the final ridge crossing before reaching the valley high school.
 The bus and Thar continued to share their innate understanding of each other as they twisted and turned their way together around the serpentine curves of the narrow snowy mountain road.
-As the bus descended into the next valley the reminder of why it is not always possible to be friends with everyone swung into view.
+As the bus descended into the next valley, the reminder of why it is not always possible to be friends with everyone swung into view.

-Any thought that Ounce and Chewie might have matured even just a little over the summer, was soon dashed as they muscled their way as usual onto the bus, bumping any wayward body parts or bags that intruded into the aisle.
+Any thought that Ounce and Chewie might have matured even just a little over the summer was soon dashed as they muscled their way as usual onto the bus, bumping any wayward body parts or bags that intruded into the aisle.
 In fact they both seemed to have grown even bigger since last year, both physically and in attitude.
-As they neared the end of the bus, Tag who was in the aisle seat and without really thinking about what he was doing, moved his elbow pointedly into the aisle.
-Tag might still be small for his age, but he suddenly came to the decision that this year he was not going to be pushed around by these two morons.
-Something he could not explain, suddenly made him feel emboldened.
-Ounce and Chewie paused mid stride, gazing down at the offending elbow.

 Ounce: Hey Chewie — it looks like the squirt needs to be taught some manners!